Hypaethral/javascript-projects/environment-setup/environment-setup.md

 In this way, the grocery analogy only got us so far...
 It may be more helpful to think of managing all the atoms in each grocery item: the task is more complex than what it seems, because each package (a grocery item) is comprised of many smaller pieces (atoms vs dependencies).

+Install yarn with

 `npm i -g yarn`

+and have a look at these resource links if you'd like:

 Here's a [Good write-up on yarn](https://code.facebook.com/posts/1840075619545360) by Facebook devs.
 [yarn docs](https://yarnpkg.com/lang/en/docs/)